 If your most recent statement is more than 30 days old, the Home Office may consider it stale.

-- Average closing balance well above the cost of the planned trip (rule of thumb: 3× total trip cost).
+- Average closing balance well above trip cost (rule of thumb: 3× total trip cost)

 Optional but very useful